cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 If you want use a registered domain of your own, you must define it in Cloud Foundry and map it the application’s space with the `cf map-domain` command.

-The command below maps the custom domain `example.com`  to the “development” space.
+The command below maps the custom domain `example.org`  to the “development” space.

-`cf map-domain --space development example.com`
+`cf map-domain --space development example.org`

 If you do not want the application to be available via a URL, do not assign a domain to the application.

 ## <a id='view-domains'></a>View Domains for a Space ##

 You can see domains that are mapped to a space using the `cf domains` command.
-In this example, two domains are mapped to the “development” space:  the default `cfapps.io` domain and the and custom `example.com` domain:
+In this example, two domains are mapped to the “development” space:  a system-wide default `example.com` domain and the custom `example.org` domain:

 <pre class="terminal">
 cf push my-new-app